-Willamette University has been named to the President’s Higher Education Community Service Honor Roll with Distinction for exemplary service to America’s communities.
+Willamette University has been named to the President’s Higher Education Community Service Honor Roll for exemplary service to America’s communities.

 The Corporation for National and Community Service launched the honor roll in 2006 as the highest federal recognition a school can achieve for commitment to service learning.
 Honorees were chosen on the scope and innovation of service projects, percentage of students participating in service activities, incentives for service and the extent to which the school offers academic service-learning courses.

-The corporation honored five schools with Presidential Awards and 110 — including Willamette — were named as Honor Roll With Distinction members.
-In total, more than 640 schools were recognized for their work on issues ranging from literacy to neighborhood development.
+The corporation honored four schools with Presidential Awards this year.
+In total, 766 schools were recognized for their work on issues ranging from literacy to neighborhood development.
 A full list is available at www.nationalservice.gov/honorroll.

-Willamette has been named on every honor roll list released since the program’s inception.
-In 2009, it was one of only six colleges and universities nationwide to receive the Presidential Award for its commitment to helping disadvantaged youths.
+In 2009, Willamette was one of only six colleges and universities nationwide to receive the Presidential Award for its commitment to helping disadvantaged youths.

 For more information about service at Willamette, go to the Office of Community Service Learning.